kb12392/student/README.md

 # student
-this is my first git repository author = karuna basnet
+this is my first git repository.
+Author = karuna basnet